-Suck my black cock.
-Whoa, sorry, I mean suck my small, hairy, black cock.
+Suck my black…whoa don’t go there.
+Sorry, I mean suck my small, hairy….
 Whoa, super-sorry, I mean this is a review of suck my Blacklock in Shoreditch.
 Finally.
 What you looking at?
-I might be black for all you know.

 Google’s robots are going to love that first paragraph.
 My SEO on this page is soooo fucked already.
 RACIST.

-I mean, did you really think someone with my exceptional maturity and penis size could manage to write about Blacklock without using the words, “black cock”?
-I should probably re-write this introduction.
+I mean, did you really think someone with my exceptional maturity and minimal penis size could manage to write about Blacklock without inferring what it rhymes with.
+I should probably re-write this introduction (2020 edit – I have done, twice).

 So, finally I made it to Blacklock.
 Nowhere has been recommended to me for by more people than Blacklock has.
 Nowhere posts such drool-worthy photographs of roast dinners than Blacklock do.
 Nowhere on my to-do list have I wanted to go to more than Blacklock.